sreecharan04/ECN-try-once-in-ns3/README.md

 This file consists of the  changes we made for the implementation of ecn+ try once in ns-3 at every phase.

 ## test.cc
 This file is the topology used for running the implemented changes and verify the changes implemented.
+We used a dumbbell topology with 5 senders, 2 routers and 5 senders each starting at time=0.00 seconds and stopping at 10.00 seconds.
+Tcp Bulksend application is installed on each of the sender nodes.<br>

 # How to build